CaptainRedCodes/Rahul_28Aug2025/README.md

 ```
 ## Ideas of Improving the project

-1.Caching frequently accesed report
+1. Caching frequently accesed report
-2.Generating reports based on only required restaurants
+2. Generating reports based on only required restaurants
-3.Using ETL pipelines for data ingestion and validation
+3. Using ETL pipelines for data ingestion and validation
-4.Make better data ingestion for Bulk operation
+4. Make better data ingestion for Bulk operation
-5.Use ASynchronous methods for report generation
+5. Use ASynchronous methods for report generation
-6.Making sure of not overloading API requests by adding some rate limiting mechanism
+6. Making sure of not overloading API requests by adding some rate limiting mechanism

 ## Contributing